django-beam/django-beam/README.md

 ```

 ## Core concepts
-There are a few pieces beyond standard django that you need to understand to use beams.
+There are a few pieces beyond standard django that you need to understand to use beam.
 The first one are **ViewSets**.
 They are used to group and configure several views for a single model (similar to
 `django-rest-framework`).
 Specifying e.g. `fields = ["name", "age"]` will pass those fields to all views for the specified model.
 They also allow you to specify and override configuration for single views, by setting e.g. `update_fields = ["name"]` the update view will be restricted to just the name.